BS in Visual Arts: Academic Requirements

 A total of 45 upper-level credits are required for the Bachelor of Science degree.
 This includes upper-level visual arts studio, art history, core curriculum, and elective courses, as well as the senior project.

 Students may take two 4-credit internships with an organization, company, or working visual arts professional.
 These credits may be applied toward the visual arts studio elective requirements or the upper-level elective requirements.
 Internships are optional and subject to an academic sponsor’s approval.

 Students are encouraged to pursue a senior project that combines two areas of study, one within the visual arts and one within a minor area.
 Such an interdisciplinary project would involve visual analysis, research, critical thinking, writing, and methods of documentation.
-Students may also choose to complete all 8 credits of their senior project in the visual arts or in their minor area of study, as long as the subject matter pertains in some way to the visual arts.
+Students may also choose to complete all 8 credits of their senior project (SPJ 4900/Senior Project I and SPJ 4991/Senior Project II, 4 credits each) in the visual arts or in their minor area of study, as long as the subject matter pertains in some way to the visual arts.
 The senior project for the BS in visual arts does not require an exhibition component.

 Please direct updates for this page to the managing editor in the Office of the Provost and Academic Affairs.
 Eight-semester plan updates or questions should be directed to the associate provost.